p2made/P2-Camp-Kitchen/docs/Sheet-Metal.md

 * To complement the sink in making a full stainless steel surface for the benchtop.
 * Should have holes (not yet drawn) for stove attachment.
+* Drawn as 1 mm, but should match the thickness of sink steel.

 [![07 Stainless Steel Top](Sheet-Metal/07-Stainless-Steel-Top.png)](Sheet-Metal/07-Stainless-Steel-Top.pdf "07 Stainless Steel Top")